 SSD is known to be a technological marvel in the current day storage devices industry.
-It offers a number of advantages over ordinary hard disk drives.
-Some of the most prominent advantages exhibited by SSDs are listed below in order to give you an overview in this regard.
+It offers many advantages over ordinary hard disk drives.
+Some of the most prominent advantages exhibited by SSDs are listed below to give you an overview in this regard.

-Windows 7 incorporates a built in tool that allows you to migrate operating system to SSD.
+Windows 7 incorporates a built-in tool that allows you to migrate the operating system to SSD.
 It also includes backup as well as restore options to ensure you do not end up losing any important data.
-Therefore, if you are looking to migrate windows 7 to SSD, it is highly recommended to take a backup of all your data in order to prevent any inconvenience later.
+Therefore, if you are looking to migrate Windows 7 to SSD, it is highly recommended to take a backup of all your data to prevent any inconvenience later.
 A step by step guide to educate you on the migration process is given below for your convenience.

 Step 1 First of all, you need to make sure that a backup of your existing data is taken.
-In order to do that, you need to get to the Control Panel of your computer and open "System and Security".
+To do that, you need to get to the Control Panel of your computer and open "System and Security".

 Step 2 When you have managed to open the "System and Security" window, hit the "Create a system image" button to move forward with the process.

 Step 3 In this step, you need to provide the location where you need to save your new backup.
 You can choose any partition of your choice and hit the "Next" button to get to the next step.

 Step 4 In this step, you need to educate the wizard on the drives that you are interested in backing up.
 The wizard includes the system reserved and system drives by default.
 Other drives may be added as per requirement.
 Hit the "Next" button when you are done.

 Step 5 The backup location as well as your backup image's size may be checked in this step.
 You can confirm all the settings by clicking at the "Start Backup" button.